deserializeme/Game-Projects/GameStateObserverChallenge/README.md

-  this way, any time our setter property changes, and we fire the coins_changed(value) delgate event, we will automatically invoke the sobscriber method ie: coins_change(int coins) in ALL scripts that are subsscribed to the delegate using this method, we can create logic that facilitates the desired behavior of observers that register for multiple properties but are only notified once even when both are changed.
+  this way, any time our setter property changes, and we fire the coins_changed(value) delgate event, we will automatically invoke the subscriber method ie: coins_change(int coins) in ALL scripts that are subscribed to the delegate using this method, we can create logic that facilitates the desired behavior of observers that register for multiple properties but are only notified once even when both are changed.